-8 tify rules that should be followed by a driver when leaving a forklift truck ended during a work break.
-(8 8) 9 A dental surgery has installed an X-ray facility. (a) Identify the health effects associated with exposure to X-ray radiation.
+The Gu iide to the NEBOSH National General Certificate in Occupational Health and Safety (November 2014 specification) 8 fy rules that should be followed by a driver when leaving ift truck unattended during a work break. ( 8) 9 A de ental surgery has installed an X-ray facility. (a) Identify the health effects associated with exposure to X-ray radiation.
 (4) (b) Outline control measures that could be taken in order to help reduce the risks to the operator from exposure to X-ray radiation.
-(4) 10 To reduce the risk of musculoskeletal disorders and back injuries, postal workers have been provided with manually operated trolleys to carry post during their delivery rounds.
-Outline factors that would need to be considered when carrying out a manual handling assessment of the use of the trolley.
-11 (a) Outline control measures that could be used to reduce the exposure of construction workers to high levels of noise from cement mixers.
-(4) (b) (4) Identify other noise hazards that may be present on construction sites.
+(4) 10 post educe the risk of musculoskeletal disorders and back injuries, al workers have been provided with manually operated eys to carry post during their delivery rounds. ine factors that would need to be considered when carrying out a ual handling assessment of the use of the trolley.
+(8) 11 (a) Outline control measures that could be used to reduce the exposure of construction workers to high levels of noise from cement mixers.
+(4) (b) Identify other noise hazards that may be present on construction sites.
+(4)